v2sCollections/Constellation/README.md

 - 20+ Splash Screens.
 - Removes the colour filters from the game, making the colours more uniformly neutral with deeper blacks.
 - Remove the vignette filter from your quick (favourites) menu.
+- Remove Vignette From Scanner.
 - Change the FOV.
 - Cropped and upscaled loading screens for ultrawide monitors
-- Removes photo mode boundaries, and enhances sliders - for ultimate space screenarchery!
+- Removes photo mode boundaries, and enhances sliders - for ultimate space screen-archery!

 <details><summary>CLICK FOR CONSOLE COMMANDS</summary>
 ### In-Game FOV Changer